Converting Subscribers into Customers

-Numerous email analyses from MailChimp and HubSpot have indicated that most email opens take place mid-morning on weekdays.
+Numerous email analyses from HubSpot have indicated that most email opens take place mid-morning on weekdays.
 Aside from that general rule, it’s important for you to learn your audience and identify traits through testing.

 Keep in mind the occupation of your core audience members, teachers won’t be on their emails during the day as much as a marketing professional.
 It’s also important to remember the time zone your recipient is in.
 You might be sending your email at the right time but your recipient might be receiving it in the middle of the night.

 As you start growing your mailing list, you need to make sure you're staying in touch with your subscribers.
 The last thing you want is to build up a great list, not email them for months, and then have them either not open your emails or unsubscribe because they’ve forgotten all about you and why they joined in the first place.